 People with a history of melanoma should have a full-body exam by a dermatologist at least once a year, the American Academy of Dermatology said.

 Doctors encourage people do regular self-exams using the ABCDEs of melanoma.
 If they’re concerned about a specific mole and don't want to go to a doctor in person, they can point it out during a virtual appointment or send a photo.
 That's how a Missouri dermatologist diagnosed a patient's melanoma in June.

 “Even during the pandemic, a dermatologist can examine the spot via telemedicine to determine if it needs to be tested or removed, and if so, he or she may ask you to come into their office for an in-person appointment,” said Dr. Bruce Thiers, a board-certified dermatologist in Charleston, South Carolina and AAD president, in a statement.

 “This is especially important if you have a history of skin cancer, sun exposure, indoor tanning or any other risk factors.”

-The American Dental Association recommends regular dental visits at intervals determined by a dentist.
-They can help prevent dental health problems or spot them early when treatment is likely to be simpler and more affordable, it noted.
+The association recommends regular dental visits at intervals determined by a dentist, which can help prevent dental health problems or spot them early when treatment is likely to be simpler and more affordable, it noted.

 Otherwise, it’s best to have an annual exam, he noted.